Mixing Benzos and Alcohol

 Absolute Awakenings and Polysubstance Abuse

-When people abuse two or more substances together, it’s referred to as polysubstance abuse.
+When people abuse two or more substances together, it’s called polysubstance abuse.
 Absolute Awakenings is dedicated to treating those who have struggled with alcohol abuse and the abuse of prescription sedatives such as benzodiazepines.
 If you or someone you love is struggling with an addiction to substances, alcoholism, or both, our specialists are available around the clock to assist you.